b0llull0s/Groxy/README.md

 # Groxy
-Groxy is a powerful and customizable HTTP/HTTPS proxy written in Go.
-It is designed to handle both transparent and target-specific proxying, with support for custom headers, User-Agent rotation, TLS certificate management, and dynamic certificate rotation.
+Groxy is a powerful and customizable `HTTP/HTTPS` proxy written in `Go`.
+It is designed to handle both transparent and target-specific proxying, with support for various authentication methods, custom headers, `User-Agent` rotation, `TLS` certificate management, dynamic certificate rotation traffic obfuscation, and worker pools for handling concurrent requests.
+Groxy is designed to be flexible, allowing you to configure it for different use cases, such as load balancing, traffic monitoring, or secure tunneling.
 ## Features
 - `Transparent Proxy Mode`: Automatically forwards requests to the destination host without requiring explicit configuration.
 - `Target-Specific Proxy Mode`: Directs traffic to a specific target URL.
 - `Custom Headers`: Add custom headers to outgoing requests.
-- `TLS Support`: Built-in support for HTTPS with dynamic certificate generation and rotation.
+- `TLS Support`: Built-in support for `HTTPS` with dynamic certificate generation and rotation.
 - `Request/Response Modification`: Modify incoming responses and outgoing requests on the fly.
 - `Logging`: Comprehensive logging for both requests and responses.
 - `Certificate Management`: Automatically generate and rotate TLS certificates for secure communication.
 - `User-Agent Rotation`: Rotate `User-Agent` strings to mimic different browsers or devices.
-- `HTTP to HTTPS redirection`: Redirection is set to `True` by default but this can be change in `server.go`.
+- `HTTP/HTTPS Proxy`: Supports both `HTTP` and `HTTPS` traffic with automatic redirection from `HTTP` to `HTTPS`.
-- `Worker Pools for Request Handling`: Specify how many workers should be created to handle incoming requests, and determine the buffer size for pending requests.
+- `Worker Pools`: Specify how many workers should be created to handle incoming requests, and determine the buffer size for pending requests.
-- `Obfuscation`: The obfuscation occurs during the HTTP request/response processing.
+- `Authentication`: Supports multiple authentication methods, including token-based and basic authentication.
+- `Traffic Obfuscation`: Encrypts and obfuscates traffic to prevent detection and tampering.
 ## Installation
 1. Clone the Repository:
 ```bash